Benjamin-Lin-X/react-native-image-tools/README.md

 Option | Description
 ------ | -----------
-path | Path of image file, or a base64 encoded image string prefixed with 'data:image/imagetype' where `imagetype` is jpeg or png. type | Only support 1 threshold | 0-255 compressFormat | Can be either JPEG, PNG or WEBP (android only). quality | A number between 0 and 100.
+path | Path of image file, or a base64 encoded image string prefixed with 'data:image/imagetype' where `imagetype` is jpeg or png. type | Only support 1 Now threshold | 0-255 compressFormat | Can be either JPEG, PNG or WEBP (android only). quality | A number between 0 and 100.
 Used for the JPEG compression.